-The input arguments that can be used while querying the Search API are discussed in this section.
+The input arguments that can be used when querying the Search API are discussed in this section.

 You can use the cursor field to get the cursor value for each item.
 To learn more about this argument as well as pagination, head to the pagination section.

 To order the search results, you can use the orderBy argument.
-You will need to specify the field name and the order direction within this argument.
+You’ll need to specify the field name and the order direction within this argument.
 In the following query, we are ordering by name and the direction is set to ascending.

 The search results can be filtered using the filter argument.
 The items can be filtered using any of the following: search term, type, variants, etc. The query below filters items using the search term 'plant'.